Bridgend railway station

 Bridgend railway station (Gorsaf Pen-y-bont) is a main line station serving the town of Bridgend, south Wales.
 It is located approximately halfway between Cardiff Central and Swansea stations, at the point where the Maesteg Line diverges from the South Wales Main Line; it is also the western terminus of the Vale of Glamorgan Line from Cardiff.
-It is 190 mi 45 chain measured from London Paddington.
+It is 190 mi 45 chain measured from the zero point at London Paddington, via Stroud.